Please take a moment to review this page. We hope that most questions parents have can be answered here.

 7. My child has lots of activities.
 What are the typical dates & times for baseball?

 Specific schedules will not be available until late February when the teams are formed.
 A safe assumption for understanding the time commitment for the players might be to assume baseball activities four (4) days a week (2 days of games and 2 days of practice) for about two to three hours each day.
-T-ball level has only 1 game a week and one or two practice days.
+T-ball level has only 1 game a week and one or two practice days - practice and game times are about and hour for this division.
 This would basically be from February when practices start until early June when the season ends.

 8. I have a question/concern, who should I contact?